gicentre/elm-vegalite/docs/changeNotes.md

 - `axBooExpr` / `axcoBooExpr` for providing expressions that evaluate to Boolean axis properties (VL5.0).

-- `leNumExpr` \ `lecoNumExpr` for providing expressions that evaluate to numeric legend properties or condiguration (VL5.0).
+- `leNumExpr` / `lecoNumExpr` for providing expressions that evaluate to numeric legend properties or configuration (VL5.0).

-- `leNumsExpr` for providing expressions that evaluate to a list of numeric legend (dash) properties (VL5.0).
+- `leNumsExpr` / `lecoNumsExpr` for providing expressions that evaluate to a list of numeric legend (dash) properties or configuration (VL5.0).

-- `leStrExpr` for providing expressions that evaluate to string legend properties (VL5.0).
+- `leStrExpr` / `lecoStrExpr` for providing expressions that evaluate to string legend properties or configuration (VL5.0).

 - `prNumExpr` for providing expressions that evaluate to numeric projection properties (VL5.0)